Train service

 |---|---|---|

-| London to Brussels | Eurostar or a reseller | Add the official St Pancras check-in time before choosing a connection |
+| London to Brussels | Eurostar website or a reseller | Allow the full 75-minute check-in window at St Pancras |

-| Brussels to Vienna by Nightjet | ÖBB Nightjet, SNCB International or a reseller | Choose seats, couchette or sleeper before the cheaper spaces sell out |
+| Brussels or Liège to Vienna by Nightjet | ÖBB website, SNCB International, or a reseller | Choose couchette or sleeper before the cheaper spaces go |

-| Brussels or Germany to Vienna by day | Deutsche Bahn, ÖBB or a reseller | Compare route, change count and total connection time |
+| Brussels or Germany to Vienna by day | Deutsche Bahn, ÖBB, or a reseller | Compare route, change count, and total journey time |

-Rail Passes and Reservations
+Rail passes and reservations

-Connection and Comfort Tips
+Connection and comfort tips

 | Traveller type | Suggested route | Why |